 As team member, he got more time to dedicate to his projects and avoid losing time updating his website.

-In the end of 2003 and after many contacts from Blurb69 to BEPL about 2 unrealized CD-i games, the company finally added in 2004 those games for free download directly from their site, they are Tic-Tac-Toe and Solitaire.
+In the end of 2003 and after many contacts from Blurb69 to BEPL about 2 unrealised CD-i games, the company finally added in 2004 those games for free download directly from their site, they are Tic-Tac-Toe and Solitaire.

 In this year the 6th team member came, Cougar (The Netherlands) for the forum moderation.

-Omegalfa and Topxicemu (Belgium) worked together all along 2004 on a CD-i Repair Guide to help consumers to on their own solve some problems with players and accessories.
+Omegalfa and Topxicemu (Belgium) worked together all along 2004 on a CD-i Repair Guide to help consumers solve themselves some problems with players and accessories.

-In the same year Blurb69 creates a CD-i Backup Guide to avoid demage and any scratches from original discs.
+In the same year Blurb69 creates a CD-i Backup Guide to avoid damage and any scratches from original discs.

 Another person became team member, but due to personal reasons, he needed to leave the team.
 He was our good friend that we still haven’t forgot, Actarus (France).